Unsure which feedback you should reply to? Find our recommendations, tips and best practices in this article.

 - Customer recovery is important - dissatisfied customers can become your greatest advocates!

-Remember to add internal notes and close the ticket once it has been resolved.
+Remember to add internal notes in Customer Radar against the feedback and close the ticket once it has been resolved.
 Find out more about comment management in this article: Your Comments Page